Eliza Pepper · 9th February 2024

 There is no shortcut for building and developing high-performing DevOps teams, and no single structure that will get you there.
 However, we hope this article has given you some inspiration or sparked some ideas for how you can set up your team for success.

-If you want to learn more about how you can support, develop and lead your team, take our DevOps Leadership Certificate.
+Watch our webinar to get practical advice on how to build and scale a successful Salesforce DevOps team, or if you'd want to learn more about how you can support, develop and lead your team try our DevOps Leadership Certificate.
 Written in collaboration with experienced Salesforce leaders, it covers the fundamentals for leading your team to success.